wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.4.5 =
+- Added a new action hook that gets triggered when a member is added via the "Add Member" menu of admin dashboard.

 = 3.4.4 =
 - Updated the Spanish language translation file.
 - The {password} email merge tag will work in the admin notification email when a member submits the registration form.